John Roberts (journalist)

-John David Roberts (born November 15, 1956) is a Canadian-American television journalist.
+John David Roberts (born John David Robertson; November 15, 1956) is a Canadian-American television journalist.
 He has been working for the Fox News Channel, as the co-anchor of America Reports.
 Roberts joined Fox News in January 2011 as a national correspondent based in Atlanta.
 He was the Fox News Chief White House Correspondent from 2017 to 2021, covering the first Donald Trump presidency.

 Roberts started his career in Southern Ontario, Canada in 1975, working at various radio stations in entertainment and news, before moving to television with CITY-TV and MuchMusic.
 Roberts first moved to the States in 1989 to join the Miami CBS affiliate.
 In 1990, he returned to Canada to host the CTV Canada AM national morning show.
 Roberts then returned to the States, joining CBS News in 1992 and later moved to CNN in 2006.
 At CBS, Roberts was an anchor on various national news programs, an anchor at their New York affiliate WCBS-TV, and White House correspondent.
 At CNN, Roberts was an anchor and Senior National Correspondent.

 In 2009, Roberts was inducted into the Canadian Broadcast Hall of Fame.

 Early life

 Roberts was born in Toronto, Ontario, and grew up in Mississauga, Ontario.
-He attended Erindale Secondary School and Lorne Park Secondary School and later the University of Toronto's Mississauga campus.
+He attended Erindale Secondary School and Lorne Park Secondary School and later Erindale College at the University of Toronto, where he worked at the campus radio station, CFRE-FM.